The alternate route program takes approximately 13 months to complete and leads to a master’s degree in teaching and Mississippi AA licensure.

 - submit the MAT Portfolio to the coordinator, which includes three reference letters and an essay

-- secure a teaching position for the fall and spring semesters, matching the Praxis II content area passed
+- secure a teaching position for the fall and spring semesters, matching the Praxis II content area passed or any endorsement on your 3-year license

-Praxis scores will be used for admission into the program.
+Praxis II scores will be used for admission into the program.
 The Praxis may also be taken/passed to teach a content area for which a degree was not earned.

 List of Approved Praxis II Exams for MAT (Revised August 2010)